Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 - Close the hive and avoid over-inspection

 In most cases, the best action is to leave a small number of good queen cells and allow the colony to requeen itself.
+If you are still trying to judge whether the remaining cells are charged, capped or close to emergence, compare Charged Queen Cells and Capped Queen Cells.

 Should You Reduce Queen Cells?